yehogwon/clocker/README.md

-# `clocker`
+# `ticktocker`

 <p align="center">
   <img src="https://img.shields.io/badge/License-MIT-yellow.svg" alt="License: MIT">
 </p>

-`clocker` is a Python package that helps you measure the time taken by code execution.
+`ticktocker` is a Python package that helps you measure the time taken by code execution.
 It provides a simple and intuitive way to track performance and optimize your code.

 ## Todos